-Recording Studio Acoustics
+Understanding Studio Acoustics

 Building a successful Recording Studio from the design stage, or retrofitting to an existing, finished Studio, the goal is twofold: first, to isolate one room’s noise from the next, and second, to produce premium sound quality within each room for the purpose of recording or broadcast.
+This can be done with acoustic sound panels.

 The key to producing premium quality sound within your room is to control your level of background noise.
 Unwanted echo will blur original sound signals.
 The goal is capture and convert the echoes from your room, which in turn delivers back premium sound quality.
 The key to making your Recording Studio great is to control your level of reverb.